microsoft/Ros-Orchestration/Docs/DeployRobotAndSimulator.md

     # Build the Robot image for Ros-Orchestrator
 > docker build -t robot-orch . -f "Dockerfile-robot"
 ```

+Once you have build the Docker images for the Orchestration, push the docker images to the Azure Container Registry (ACR) created in the [provisioning](./Provisioning.md) steps.
+For more information on how to login to ACR, tag, and push images, see [ACR Documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli)

 ## Install Helm Chart